KBNLresearch/detectDamagedAudio/readme.md

 ## Purpose of this repo

-Determine what is the best software tool for detecting damaged/incomplete/truncated WAVE audio files.
+Determine what is the best software tool for detecting damaged/incomplete/truncated WAVE and FLAC audio files.

 ## Data